 5911, 5912, 5913.
-Special Problems

-1-3 semester hours

-Directed research in specialized areas of biology.
-A minimum of 45 laboratory hours per semester hour credit.
+Independent Graduate Study in Biology 1-3 semester hours Directed research and study in specialized areas of biology.
+A minimum of 45 laboratory and/or field hours with supporting literature review is required per semester hour credit.

 6003.
-Seminar
+Graduate Seminar in Biology